-- Include a brief description of services in the cover letter and refer OLAP to the fee schedule for a list of services that are or will be provided.
-Description of services - If your agency does not charge fees, include a list of services that are or will be provided - Review lists of services to ensure appropriateness for staff level of experience
+- Include a brief description of services in the cover letter and refer the DOJ R & A Program to the fee schedule for a list of services that are or will be provided. - If your agency does charge fees, make sure to include your fee waiver and/or fee reduction policy - If your agency does not charge fees, include a list of services that are or will be provided (similar to the sample fee schedule without the fees). - Review lists of services to ensure appropriateness for staff level of experience.